ALEKSI34/surrealdb-adapter/README.md

 Actually fork of the original surrealdb-adapter.
 But that doesn't work, so made a fork.

+Implements the new RecordId from surrealdb.js, fixes signin and relogin.
+Haven't done tests, as my project isn't at that stage yet, fine for prototyping atleast.
+Hoping official support comes by then.

 ---
 Check out the documentation at [authjs.dev](https://authjs.dev/reference/adapter/surrealdb).